ArchanaPrasad/PhysicalIQA/README.md

     * Fixed the error and installed proper versions of certain libraries like pytorch lightning.
     * Ran into CUDA out of memory.
 So reduced the training data size into 5000 instances.
  4. Understanding how PyTorch and the forward function works.
+ 5. Implemented the base model successfully with a F1 score of 0.528.

  ### Stutee:
  1. Executed the stable branch of the ai2 model on my local computer.